The correct way to load environment variables in Next.js

 Why this is the correct way to load environment variables

-In a case where you forgot to add the environment variable API_KEY
+In a case where you forgot to add the environment variables API_KEY

-the application won't even build/compile, and it will throw an error like this: Couldn't find environment variable: API_KEY
+, the application won't even build, and it will throw an error saying that the environment variable wasn't found.

 Our application now fails immediately and visibly.